-In Arizona, the time it takes to repair an AC unit is largely dependent on the environmental factors.
-For example, if the ambient temperature outside is extremely hot and humid during summer months, then more labor may be required as technicians need to wear protective gear while they are working in order to prevent heat exhaustion.
+In Arizona, the time it takes to repair an AC unit is largely dependent on environmental factors.
+For example, if the ambient temperature outside is extremely hot and humid during the summer months, then more labor may be required as technicians need to wear protective gear while they are working in order to prevent heat exhaustion.

 Humidity can also make repairs more difficult by making components rust or corrode faster than normal.
-Additionally, dust and dirt particles can gather inside of air conditioning units over time which will reduce efficiency of operation and require additional maintenance work.
+Additionally, dust and dirt particles can gather inside of air conditioning units over time which will reduce the efficiency of operation and require additional maintenance work.

 The quality of the installation can also play a role in how long it takes to repair an AC unit in Arizona.
 If the system was installed improperly with incorrect parts or inadequate insulation, this could lead to costly delays for any necessary repairs down the road.
 Furthermore, such issues could even cause further damage that needs to be addressed before proper functioning can be restored.